 - First, I get the most detailed maps I can find.
 That way, I find all the great little roads that don’t show up on the general Alpine maps.
-I provide each rider a fairly detailed map of the alpine region that almost always shows all our routes.
+A variety of detailed maps of the Alpine region are available for purchase from our motorcycle rental shop.
 I can also direct you to a good source of maps, and their website, here in the states that will have all the detailed maps you might want.

 - My Alps experience is based on the frequent intense use of paper maps – so I’m a bit old school in that regard.
 I still find them more detailed and accurate than electronic maps.
 However, I’ve been riding in the Alps so long that I rarely need to look at a map, paper or otherwise – We just keep on riding.

 - Next, I bring along a copy of John Hermann’s “Motorcycle Journeys Through the Alps & Beyond – 5th Edition”.
 I had the pleasure of riding with John during my two Beach’s trips in the mid-eighties and have bumped into him in the Alps on rare occasions.
 He is a knowledgeable and entertaining individual.
-My favorites aren’t necessarily the same as John’s but his book is full of useful information, local knowledge and is a great referral source.
 This edition was last updated in 2013 – so some of the info related to hotels, dress codes, travel booking (much higher use now of Internet and phone apps), etc is a little bit dated – BUT – info on routing, roads, things to see and all the critical “riding” info is still very much on target.

 - Finally, I add my own strong sense of curiosity.
 I love to explore and have no problem going down a dead end mountain road just to see what’s there.
-Sometimes, you find some special treats, sometimes just pleasant scenery.
-Either way, it’s good riding.
 I try to make it a point to spend at least 20%-25% of my time on roads that I haven’t tried yet.
 The more I go back, the harder it gets but, not that hard.

 We ride rain or shine.
 You need to bring a good rainsuit with you if you are going by motorcycle.
 In addition to warding off the rain, rainsuits can be quite effective as a wind breaker in cold weather.
 Believe it or not, you can still have a good time riding in the rain.
 You just need to be more careful and tone down the speed a bit.
 Plus in the mountains, there is a good chance that once you get over the next pass you’ll be into dry weather.